 Almost everyone recognizes that through experience the human mind is shaped by the world.
 Immanuel Kant, however, argued for the revolutionary claim that the world is shaped by the human mind.
 In developing this position Kant was led to formulate a radical view concerning the nature of space and time.
 It also led him to draw striking conclusions about our knowledge of ourselves, objects, causation, God, freedom, and immortality - conclusions that changed philosophy forever.
 In this class we will study Kant's revolution in philosophy.
-Three credits.
+(Prerequisites: PH 10 and one 100-level philosophy course) Three credits.